haglobah/manzanit0.github.io/_posts/2020-05-08-asp-core-razor-wizard.md

 As you can see based on my most recent posts, I've been focusing on some ASP.NET Core development.
-Recently, one of the things I've been working on is a snappy form with a wizard-like interface, which would allow the users of an application to input the information without being overwhelmed with the amount data required.
+Recently, one of the things I've been working on is a snappy form with a wizard-like interface which would allow the users of an application to input the information without being overwhelmed with the amount data required.